House of Loredan: 14th century: Conspiracies and expansion of trade

 On the influence exerted by the travels of the Marco Polo, new documents have come to light from archival research.
 From these it is noted that, starting as early as the 1320s, Venetian merchants flocked to Persia (where from 1324 Venice had its own consul in Tabriz), India and China, where they formed trade companies.
-Head of one of these companies was Giovanni Loredan, whose venture along with five other nobles is a representative example of a commenda, known in Venice as colleganza, an early form of limited partnership, which implied an agreement between an investing partner and a travelling partner to conduct a commercial enterprise, usually overseas.
-Their journey began in 1338 when they sailed on the galleys of Romania to Tana in order to embark upon a voyage to Delhi.
+Head of one of these companies was Giovanni Loredan, whose venture, known as the Voyage of the Loredan Brothers, is a representative example of a commenda, known in Venice as colleganza, an early form of limited partnership, which implied an agreement between an investing partner and a travelling partner to conduct a commercial enterprise, usually overseas.
+He began the journey alongside his brother Paolo and four other nobles in 1338 when they sailed on the galleys of Romania to Tana in order to embark upon a voyage to Delhi.
 Following the travels of the Polos, a number of Venetians travelled across Central Asia to China.
 However, striking out east from Tana and then heading south around the edge of the Pamir mountains to cross the Hindu Kush mountains to India had not been done before; it was trying something new.
 Before this, Giovanni Loredan had just come back from a trip to China, and his wife and children therefore tried to dissuade him from the new voyage.
 However, Giovanni believed that there was a fortune to be made by a visit to a certain Indian prince, who had a reputation for cruelty but also generosity to foreign merchants.
 Therefore, Giovanni, along with five other nobles who had joined in the venture, including his brother Paolo, pooled funds together in order to bring with them gifts, mechanical wonders such as a clock and a fountain, which they hoped would please the Indian prince.
 Each of them also took some wares on their own account, with Giovanni Loredan taking some Florentine cloth, a piece of which he sold along the way to pay for expenses.
-In order to raise his share of the needed funds, Giovanni also accepted money in the colleganza from his father-in-law, Alberto Calli, who invested 6 ducats.
+In order to raise his share of the needed funds, Giovanni also accepted money in the colleganza from his father-in-law, Alberto de Calle, who invested 6 ducats.
 Having made their way to Delhi, Giovanni and the other nobles succeeded in pleasing the Indian prince, as he gave them a rich present, which they then invested in a joint purchase of pearls.
 However, Giovanni and two other nobles died in the course of the journey.
 Giovanni's brother Paolo assumed his dead brother's obligations and continued the journey.
 On the way home, the pearls were divided among the surviving partners, but Giovanni was not there to make the most of the outcome that he had imagined before the voyage.
 After the nobles returned home to Venice, Giovanni's father-in-law, an early investor in the colleganza, sued the guardians of Giovanni's young sons to recover not only the value of his investment, but also the usual profits from such a voyage.
 Despite winning the case, he was almost certainly disappointed when he did not even double his initial investment in what had been projected to be a highly lucrative enterprise.
 The voyage of the Loredan brothers is one of the most popular anecdotes used by historians to depict the burgeoning of a global economy during that time.